semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Important values

-There is a bunch of values in this file, but 3 of them are really important right now, and represent the basic configuration values :
+There is a bunch of values in this file, but 3 of them are really important right now, and represent the basic configuration values:

-- `cluster.name` : It is the name of the cluster. **It is used to identify nodes belonging to the same cluster**
+- `cluster.name`: It is the name of the cluster. **It is used to identify nodes belonging to the same cluster**
-- `node.name` : It is the name of the node.
+- `node.name`: It is the name of the node.
 If it is not provided, then Elasticsearch will perform a random-pick among a list of defined names.
-- `http.port` : It is the default port on which Elasticsearch will listen to the HTTP traffic.
+- `http.port`: It is the default port on which Elasticsearch will listen to the HTTP traffic.

 #### The discovery & the discovery modes